DionneMaguire/dionnes_wines/README.md

 - free delivery - as a site user I can see clearly how much more I have to spend to get free delivery so that I can make decision to buy more
 - add a wine - as a store owner I can add a wine so that I can add it to the store
 - edit wine - as a store owner I can edit a wine so that I can change prices and details
-- delete wine - as astore owner I can delete a wine so that I can remove from store if it is not longer available
+- delete wine - as a store owner I can delete a wine so that I can remove from store if it is not longer available
-- view list of blogs - as a site user I can view a list of blogs so that I can choose whiah to read
+- view list of blogs - as a site user I can view a list of blogs so that I can choose which to read
 - view blog detail - as a site user I can view blog details so that I can learn interesting facts about wine
 - add blogs - as a store owner I can add blogs to the website so that I can give users interesting and informative information
 - edit blog - as a store owner I can edit a blog so that I can update information
 - delete blog - as a store owner I can delete a blog so that I can remove it if it is no longer relevant
-- view customer reviews - as a site user I can view customer reviews so I can decide whether or not to but from the site
+- view customer reviews - as a site user I can view customer reviews so I can decide whether or not to buy from the site
 - add review - as a site user I can add a review so that I can share my experience with the other users
 - view wine reviews - as a site user I can view wine reviews so that I can decide what to buy
 - add wine review - as a site user I can add a wine review so that I can share information with other users